Technology Competition Judging

 How are the winning projects determined?

-Teams of two judges will interview each participant for no more than 15 minutes and see the project.
-If a project (video, slideshow, presentation, etc.) is longer than about five minutes, the judges will view just a portion of the project.
-The judges use a rubric guide and suggested questions to evaluate each project.
-After completing the judging of all projects in a grade/category, the judges will rank the projects and the top three will be awarded trophies.
-All decisions of the judges are final, and the Tech Competition staff do not change judging results.
+Teams of judges will watch student submitted videos of no longer than 15 minutes.
+The judges use a rubric guide to evaluate each project.
+After completing the judging of all projects in a grade/category, the judges will rank the projects and the top three will be awarded medals.
+All decisions of the judges are final, and the Tech Competition staff does not change judging results.

 Can I see the judge's materials after judging is over?